Zell am See

 Zell am See is the administrative capital of the Zell am See District in the Austrian state of Salzburg.
 Located in the Kitzbühel Alps, the town is an important tourist destination due to its ski resorts and shoreline on Lake Zell.
-While Zell am See has been a favored winter and summer resort for the European aristocracy since the 19th century, it is known as a hub of the international jet set today.
+While Zell am See has been a favoured winter and summer resort for the European aristocracy since the 19th century, it is known as a hub of the international jet set today.
 Today, Zell am See is an internationally renowned holiday destination and one of the most important summer and winter sports resorts in Austria and an important transport hub in the region.

 Geography

 The Zell Valley is a corridor in the Kitzbühel Alps, connecting the Saalfelden Basin of the Saalach River in the north and the Salzach in the south.
 Zell am See is located about 80 km (49 mi) south of Salzburg, 100 km east of Innsbruck and 30 km north Austria's highest mountain, the Grossglockner.
 The historic centre of Zell am See is located on the western shore of the 68 m Lake Zell, with the villages of Thumersbach to the east, Erlberg to the southeast, and Schüttdorf directly to the south.